Whitworth Art Gallery

 Ayo Akingbade: Show Me The World Mister

-Show Me The World Mister is a solo exhibition (3 May–20 October 2024) by Ayo Akingbade, featuring two new film commissions, The Fist and Faluyi.
+Show Me The World Mister is a solo exhibition (until 20 October 2024) by Ayo Akingbade, featuring two new film commissions, The Fist and Faluyi.
 Filmed in Nigeria, these productions mark Akingbade’s most ambitious work to date, exploring themes of history, place-making, legacy and power.
 The Fist portrays the Guinness brewery in Lagos, intertwining narratives of industrialisation and labour, while Faluyi follows protagonist Ife on a journey tracing familial legacy and mysticism in ancestral lands.

 Barbara Walker